adobe/ust-configapp/README.md

 # ust-configapp
-User Sync tool configuration wizard.
-It helps configure the User Sync tool for User Management API, Enterprise Directory and sync settings.
+This is User Sync tool configuration wizard.
+It helps configure the User Sync tool for User Management API (Adobe.io), Enterprise Directory (LDAP) and sync settings.

 ## Installation